tylerw1369/De-10-nano-iota-pow-node/README.md

 The download to the image file to burn to the sdcard. https://drive.google.com/file/d/19KkvdSOrfzdIu9nH8WNp0dlvS3eXV10p/view?usp=sharing

+You will need to install node.js 10 or newer.

 I want to make thank the following projects that helped me put all of this together in one place.
 This is a conglomerate of the following projects:

 Firstly Lampa de10 nano project found here: https://github.com/LampaLab/iota_fpga I took their image and updated it to work with the node iotapow software.
 I wasnt able to get it to function correctly with it being linux-gneaubi so i took it and updated it to gneaubihf.
 I also updated the kernel to a newer version and got the cpowdrv.ko module updated and compiled to work for the newer kernel.

-Secondly DLTcollab and their dcurl project that they have put together to make iota pow much quicker and easier found here: https://github.com/DLTcollab/dcurl
+Secondly DLTcollab and their dcurl project that they have put together to make iota pow much quicker and easier found here: https://github.com/tylerw1369/dcurl

 Thirdly SteppoFF for his pow node project called iota.keccak.pow.node written in JS found here: https://github.com/SteppoFF/iota.keccak.pow.node.js